fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

   <li>Use <u>Preifx</u> (folders inside the bucket) to increase performance</li>
   <li>The use of KMS impact in performance because is necessary to call GenerateDataKey when upload a file and call Decrypt in KMS API to download a file.
 Prefer SSE-S3.</li>
   <li><u>Multipart Uploads</u> can increate performance.
 It is recomended for files over 100MB and required for files over 5GB.
 The performance can be improved parallelizing uploads.</li>
-  <li>S3 Byte-Range Fetches: Parallelize downloads by specifying bytes ranges</li>
+  <li><u>S3 Byte-Range Fetches</u>: <u>Parallelize</u> downloads by specifying bytes ranges</li>
-  <li>Tranfer speed can be increate transfering the data to an edge location</li>
-  <li><a href="https://docs.aws.amazon.com/AmazonS3/latest/dev/transfer-acceleration.html">S3 Transfer Acceleration:</a> (CloudFront) Accelerate global uploads & downloads into Amazon S3; and Increase transfer speed to Edge Location (enables fast, easy, and secure transfers of files over long distances between your client and your Amazon S3 bucket) </li>
+  <li><a href="https://docs.aws.amazon.com/AmazonS3/latest/dev/transfer-acceleration.html">S3 Transfer Acceleration:</a> (CloudFront) Accelerate global <u>uploads & downloads</u> into Amazon S3; and Increase <u>transfer speed to Edge Location</u> (enables fast, easy, and secure transfers of files over long distances between your client and your Amazon S3 bucket) </li>

 </ul>

 <p><b>Backup</b></p>

 <ul>
-  <li><a href="https://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html">Versioning:</a> stores all versions of an object; good for backup; once enable it cannot be disabled (only suspended); it can be integrated with lifecycle rules and supports MFA.
+  <li><a href="https://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html">Versioning:</a> stores all versions of an object; good for backup; <u>once enable it cannot be disabled</u> (only suspended); it can be integrated with lifecycle rules and supports MFA.
 For the static webpage, the last version will be available, not the previous.
 It can use Lifecycle Management rules to transit versions throgh tiers.</li>
   <li>Replication <a href="https://aws.amazon.com/s3/features/replication/">[1]</a><a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication.html">[2]</a>:
     <ul>
       <li>Replicate the object from one bucket to another and the version must be enables in both sides </li>